"Four-Pointed Star" through doodle art

 Triển lãm

-The exhibition “Four-pointed Star” is not a display arranged in a logical order or a strict theme.
-Instead, it appears as a free flow of thoughts, where each work is a slice of the artist’s mind, a piece of the artist’s inner world.
+The "Four-Pointed Star" exhibition is not a logically structured display or one with a rigid theme.
+Instead, it emerges as a free stream of thought, where each artwork is a slice of the mind, a piece from the artist's inner world.

 Trang thông tin du lịch và phong cách sống Travellive+

-Anh Trung's inspiration comes from very ordinary things, it could be a childhood snack, an old street corner, a cartoon character image, a comic book once folded in a school bag or architectural details of Hanoi during the subsidy period.
-But under the doodle strokes, those images are no longer descriptive but become personal symbols that are transformed, innovated and stacked on top of each other according to the logic of emotions.
+Anh Trung's inspiration comes from very ordinary things, whether it's a childhood snack, an old street corner, a cartoon character, a comic book folded neatly in a schoolbag, or architectural details of Hanoi during the subsidy period.
+But under his doodle art, these images are no longer descriptive but become personal symbols that are reinterpreted, unconventional, and layered according to the logic of his emotions.

 Related articles